salpalvv/darkstar-server/README.md

 edit ansible/hosts IP entry for [darkstar] to the appropriate IP address

+edit your remote server ip at darkstar-server/ansible/roles/darkstar/files/zoneip.sql in place of 127.0.0.1

 copy your ssh public key into the remote server's /root/.ssh/authorized_keys

 see: https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2